lpsinger/userguide/content.rst

 ~~~~~~~~~~~~

 The localization is consists of the posterior probability distribution of the
-source's sky position ("2D localization") or of the source's sky position and
+source's sky position and (for :term:`CBC` events only) luminosity distance.
-luminosity distance ("3D localization," available only for :term:`CBC` events).
 The GCN Notice and Circular will provide a URL for the localization file stored
 in GraceDb.
 The localization is saved a :term:`FITS` file as a :term:`HEALPix`
 all-sky image.
 See our :doc:`sample code </tutorial/skymaps>` for instructions